pivotal-pez/admin-portal/README.md

 $ cp myenv.example myenv # fill in your details in the newly created myenv file

 #copy the sample wercker local deployment manifest
-$ cp wercker_local_deploy.example wercker_local_deploy.yml # fill in your details in the newly created myenv file
+$ cp wercker_local_deploy.example wercker_local_deploy.yml # fill in your details in the newly created file

+#copy the sample vcap_services definition
+$ cp vcap_services_template.json.example vcap_services_template.json # fill in your details in the newly created file

 # make sure a docker host is running
 $ boot2docker up && $(boot2docker shellinit)